ewanc26/website/content/poetry/male.md

 Would be more equal.

 You would think
-That a human, on either side of the binary
+That a human, irrespective of who they are
 Would be the same in worth.

 You would think wrong,
-Apparently, we are bad.
+Apparently, we men are bad.
-We are rapists, sexists, murderers…
+We are rapists, sexists, murderers...

 We are meant
 To be strong and powerful,